software-mansion/protostar/design_docs/shell.md

 Initially whole Protostar will be treated as single Backend.
 A CLI interface for test-runner will be created, which will be utilized by Protostar Shell.
 Other commands will initially be handled on Protostar side.

+#### Future Changes

+Eventually, we will gradually split Protostar into multiple Backends based on domains.
+The details of that split remain to be resolved, but as per [Protostar modular architecture](protostar-architecture.md) we will introduce at least Starknet-CLI Backend and Testing Backend.

+#### Migrating to Backend

+To migrate a domain of Protostar into a separate Backend these steps are necessary (but not limited):

+1. Introduce a JSON interface that can receive messages from Shell and handle them.
+2. Remove any direct or indirect dependencies on other Protostar Backends.
+3. Extract the domain into a separate package i.e. one that be built and distributed independently.

+To facilitate easier migration, after introducing complete or initial JSON interface, integration with Shell can be started and process of separating the package can be postponed.

 ## Scope Limitations